Microsoft Announce System Center 2025

 First released in 2008, Microsoft System Center is a suite of products which simplify the deployment, configuration and management of IT infrastructure for both on-premises and hybrid cloud environments.
 System Center products assist with infrastructure monitoring, infrastructure provisioning, software deployment and patching, automation, backup and IT service management.

-Microsoft have said that System Center 2025, the next release of their Long-Term Servicing Channel (LTSC) will be GA (General Availability) in the fall of 2024.
-They have confirmed that all the System Center products:
+Microsoft have announced System Center 2025, the next release of their Long-Term Servicing Channel (LTSC) was GA (General Availability) 6th November 2024.
+All the System Center products were released for 2025:

 • Orchestrator